OpenConext/OpenConext-profile/README.md

 the IdP is configured.
 Profile will not (yet) attempt to retrieve the value for that attribute.
 But will show only a summation of the attribute names for each given source.

-When a new source is added in the Application Registry (or Manage) it must also be added to Profile.
+When a new source is added in Manage it must also be added to Profile.
 1. Add translation entry in `translations.html.twig`.
 At the bottom of the file:
     ```twig
     {{ 'profile.table.source_description.voot'|trans }}